-- Fees can be paid online, or in cash/cheque/credit/debit card in our main centres (Churchgate and Santacruz).
+- Fees can be paid online, or in cheque/credit/debit card in our main centres (Churchgate and Santacruz).
+Cash payments are authorised only in the head office (Churchgate).
 In case of dishonour of cheques, AFB reserves all rights to take necessary action, such as blacklisting the concerned student on all international French examinations.

 - If you are not currently or if you have never been an AFB student, to enrol for any level except A1, the student has to :

-a) Produce an authorised certificate at the time of enrolment (i.e. either the DELF certificate of previous level OR the AFB Class Certificate of Previous Level OR an authorised certificate from any Institution).
-The said certificate should have been obtained within 12 months from the date of registration.
+a) Produce an authorised certificate at the time of enrolment (i.e. either the DELF certificate of previous level OR an AF Network Class Certificate of Previous Level OR an authorised certificate such as TEF or TCF).
+The said certificate should have been obtained within 6 months from the date of registration.

 - AFB reserves the right to postpone or cancel a class in case the minimum number of students required for a batch have not registered.